John Abizaid

-John Philip Abizaid (born April 1, 1951) is a retired United States Army general and former United States Central Command (CENTCOM) commander who served as the United States Ambassador to Saudi Arabia from 2019 to 2021.
+John Philip Abizaid (born 1 April 1951) is a retired United States Army general and former United States Central Command (CENTCOM) commander who served as the United States Ambassador to Saudi Arabia from 2019 to 2021.

-Abizaid retired after 34 years of service.
+In 2007, Abizaid retired after 34 years of service.
 As of 2007, Abizaid is employed as a fellow of the Hoover Institution at Stanford University.
 He assumed the Distinguished Chair of the Combating Terrorism Center at West Point in December 2007.
-Abizaid was appointed to the board of directors of RPM International on January 24, 2008, and also sits on the board of directors of the Defense Ventures Group.
-In 2008 he was selected as a Montgomery Fellow at Dartmouth College.
+Abizaid was appointed to the board of directors of RPM International on 24 January 2008, and also sits on the board of directors of the Defense Ventures Group.
+In 2008, he was selected as a Montgomery Fellow at Dartmouth College.

-On November 13, 2018, he was nominated as the United States Ambassador to Saudi Arabia.
-He was confirmed by the United States Senate as Ambassador on April 10, 2019 and sworn in on April 30, 2019.
-Abizaid formally presented his credentials to King Salman on June 16, 2019.
-He resigned on January 20, 2021.
-He now serves as Senior Advisor at Albright Stonebridge Group.
+On 13 November 2018, he was nominated as the United States Ambassador to Saudi Arabia.
+He was confirmed by the United States Senate as ambassador on 10 April 2019, and sworn in on 30 April 2019.
+Abizaid formally presented his credentials to King Salman on 16 June 2019.
+He resigned on 20 January 2021.
+He now serves as senior advisor at Albright Stonebridge Group.